timoast/SRAgent/README.md

 Feel free to fork the repository and submit a pull request.
-However, the top priority is to keep SRAgent functioning for the ongoing scBaseCamp project.
+However, the top priority is to keep SRAgent functioning for the ongoing scBaseCount project.